top of page

 Fun fact: This is how the withdrawal bleed week of your pill pack works.
 You take sugar pills, and the absence of the artificial hormones makes your body behave as if it was getting a period!

 If you're having extreme PMS around this time of the month, that is not your burden to bear forever.
-There are ways you can support your body to regulate your hormonal cycle and experience easier cycles each month.
-We hope you stick around Hormonoscope, because that's what we're all about!
+There are ways you can support your body to regulate your cycle and experience better cycles each month.
+We offer 1:1 support to dive into the why's behind your symptoms, and implement lifestyle shifts that equal big results.

-Read below for some YESES to consider in each phase, as well as what you may want to avoid.
+Exciting stuff, isn't it?
+We know how great it can feel to finally decode the language your body has been speaking in....
+Read below for some of our YESES to consider in each phase, as well as what you may want to avoid.

 Menstrual | Winter

-Though this phase is the most obvious being characterized by bleeding, it's important to remember to honor your body and recognize that you're 'hibernating' during this time.
+This phase is the most obvious being characterized by bleeding.
+It's important to remember to honor your body and recognize that everything in your body wants to "hibernate" during this time.

 Yes to...

-Rest, dark chocolate, being self-focused, alone time, dreaming, journaling, trusting yourself, being yourself, slow, gentle movement
+Rest, dark chocolate, alone time, dreaming, journaling, trusting yourself, slow, gentle movement.

 Avoid over committing, a busy social calendar or "pushing through"